kya07/MICB475_25W1_Team_10/README.md

 # MICB475_25W1_Team_10
-This repository contains weekly **meeting agendas and minutes** for **Team 10** in UJEMI Project 2 (MICB475).
+This repository contains weekly **meeting agendas and minutes** for **Team 10 (Aimee, Kaiya, Kayla and Sophie)** in UJEMI Project 2 (MICB475).
 Agendas are posted before each meeting for mentor review, and minutes are added to record key discussions, decisions, and next steps.
 Team members will alternate responsibility for maintaining these records to ensure consistent tracking of project progress.

 ## Weekly Records
 ### Week 1 (02-Oct-2025)